HOME SEARCH ALL TOPICS

 Darning wool, sold on cards.
 Photographed in Eastbourne Museum of Shops.

-There were also cards with darning wool wound round them which were available in a much wider range of colours, suitable for darning other woollen garments.
+There were also cards with darning wool wound round them which were available in a much wider range of colours, suitable for darning a range of woollen garments.

 Text and images are copyright